nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

 ## Cancel Installation

-The Package Manager tool gives you total control over the installation related tasks, you can cancel an installation anytime.
+The Package Manager tool gives you total control over the installation-related tasks. you can cancel an installation anytime.

 To cancel the installation process, click ![Cancel](./media/cancel_button.png) under the **Progress** tab next to the respective package.

->**Note:**
->
+> [!NOTE]
->Due to package dependencies, cancelling the installation of a single package may also cancel the installation of other packages.
+> Due to package dependencies, cancelling the installation of a single package may also cancel the installation of other packages.

 **Figure: Cancel installation**